navya2036/synergy/README.md

 - Rate limiting on authentication routes
 - Socket.IO authentication with JWT

+## ⚠️ Email Deliverability Note

+OTP and notification emails may initially appear in the spam folder due to domain reputation.
+Marking emails as **Not Spam** improves deliverability.

 ## 🚧 Future Enhancements

 - Role-based permissions (Admin / Member)